-Carnevale in Italy, known in the US as carnival or mardi gras, takes place in the weeks leading up to Easter.
-Think of Carnevale in Italy as a big final party before Ash Wednesday, the restrictions of Lent and the more pious observances at Easter.
+Carnevale in Italy, known in the U.S. as carnival or mardi gras, takes place in the weeks leading up to Easter.
+Think of Carnevale in Italy as a big final party before Ash Wednesday, the restrictions of Lent, and the more pious observances of Easter.

 Italy celebrates Carnevale with a huge winter festival marked by parades, masquerade balls, entertainment, music, and parties.
 Children throw confetti at each other, and sometimes flour and raw eggs!
-Mischief and pranks are common during Carnevale in Italy, hence the saying "a Carnevale ogni scherzo vale" (anything goes at Carnevale).
+Mischief and pranks are common during Carnevale in Italy, hence the saying "a Carnevale ogni scherzo vale," which means "anything goes at Carnevale".

 History of Carnevale in Italy

-Carnevale has roots in pagan festivals and traditions and, as is often the case with traditional festivals, it was adapted to fit into the Catholic rituals.
-Although Carnevale is actually one date, in Venice and elsewhere in Italy the celebrations and parties may begin a couple weeks before.
+Carnevale can trace its roots to pagan festivals and, as is often the case with traditional festivals, it was adapted to fit into the Catholic rituals.
+Carnevale is actually one date—Martedi Grasso or Fat Tuesday, the day before Ash Wednesday.
+However, in Venice and elsewhere in Italy, the celebrations and parties may begin a couple of weeks before.
+The weekend before Fat Tuesday is usually the most packed with events and parties.

-Masks, maschere, are an important part of the Carnevale festival and are sold year-round at many shops in Venice, ranging from cheap versions to elaborate and expensive ones.
-People also wear elaborate costumes for the festival and there are costume or masquerade balls, both private and public.
+Masks, or maschere, are an important part of the Carnevale festival and are sold year-round at many shops in Venice, ranging from cheap versions to expensive ones.
+People also wear elaborate costumes for the festival and there are masquerade balls, both in private and public.

-Italy has many Carnevale celebrations, but Venice, Viareggio, and Cento hold the biggest and most elaborate festivals.
-Many other Italian towns hold Carnevale festivals, some with very unusual events.
+Italy has many Carnevale celebrations, but Venice, Viareggio, and Cento, a small town in the Emilia-Romagna region, hold the biggest festivals.
+Many other Italian towns also hold Carnevale festivals, some with very unusual events and influences.
+If you are planning a trip to Italy at this time, you should check the dates for Carnevale as it varies from year to year.

 Most high-end hotels hold masked balls during Carnevale and may be able to provide rental costumes for visiting guests.
 Tickets may be expensive for these balls, and most require reservations.

-Venice's main Carnevale events are centered around Piazza San Marco, but events are held in every sestiere, or quarter, of Venice.
-There are gondola and boat parades along the Grand Canal, a mask parade in Piazza San Marco and a special Carnevale for Children event in the Cannaregio district.
-A fireworks show in Piazza San Marco, which can be seen all over Venice, marks the events' climax.
+Venice's main Carnevale events are centered around the Piazza San Marco, but events are held in every sestiere, or quarter, of Venice.
+There are gondola and boat parades along the Grand Canal, a mask parade in Piazza San Marco, and a special Carnevale for Children event in the Cannaregio district.
+A fireworks show in Piazza San Marco can be seen all over Venice and marks the event's climax.

 The town of Ivrea, in the Piedmont region, has a unique carnival celebration with medieval roots.
 The carnival includes a colorful parade followed by orange-throwing battles in the center of town.